kamalber/coins-convertor/README.md

 ### What is inside

 - This service allow user to make conversions between different currencies.
-- The service use external API to request currency data , the api uuse is the Coinbase API : https://developers.coinbase.com/api/v2#get-exchange-rates
+- The service use external API (Coin Base api) to request currency data : https://developers.coinbase.com/api/v2#get-exchange-rates
 - The service include user signup/singin
 - The service includ authetication using jwt bearer token
 - The service store user requests in the database